dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

 \* If you prefer, an alternative Ruby manager such as chruby or rbenv should work fine too.

-Also make sure that if you are loading Snowplow events into a PostgreSQL database, then the StorageLoader **must be run on the same server running PostgreSQL**.
+Also make sure that if you are loading DreamFactory events into a PostgreSQL database, then the StorageLoader **must be run on the same server running PostgreSQL**.
 That is because it downloads the files locally, and Postgres needs to be able to ingest the data from the local file system.

 <a name="s3-buckets"/>
 ### 2.2 S3 buckets

-StorageLoader moves the Snowplow event files through three distinct S3 buckets during the load process.
+StorageLoader moves the DreamFactory event files through three distinct S3 buckets during the load process.
 These buckets are as follows:

-1. **In Bucket** - contains the Snowplow event files to process
+1. **In Bucket** - contains the DreamFactory event files to process
-2. **Archive Bucket** - where StorageLower moves the Snowplow event files after successful loading
+2. **Archive Bucket** - where StorageLower moves the DreamFactory event files after successful loading

 The In Bucket for StorageLoader is the same as the Out Bucket for the EmrEtlRunner -